 After two action films, One Million K(l)icks and Ultimate Justice, producer Ruediger W. Kummerle delves into the horror genre with this film that may feel like a Blair Witch Project clone, but is actually quite engaging and at times very terrifying.
 Like the 1999 hit, the film revolves a trio who are filming footage of a legendary creature.
 However, this is not another “found footage” movie but rather one that brings the viewer into the fold with the trio of William, Jessica, and Erin as we are with them in the filming of their documentary about the Wooden Devil.

-Tyler Gallant, Elissa Downing, and Sarah French all perform well as the trio.
-Especially Downing, a horror film veteran who goes from reluctant and skeptical to modern-day scream queen in the film’s third act.
+Tyler Gallant, Elissa Dowling, and Sarah French all perform well as the trio.
+Especially Dowling, a horror film veteran who goes from reluctant and skeptical to modern-day scream queen in the film’s third act.
 The relationship between William and Erin seems quite complicated but somehow plays well as a subplot to the actual story.
 A legendary horror film veteran, Sleepaway Camp’s Felissa Rose makes the most of her role as Laura, the producer who hires the trio for their film while Brandon Rhea, a martial artist and actor, briefly appears as the financier of the film, a German producer who seems to have a bad attitude.

 The film’s scares don’t begin to occur until about halfway through the film and that could prose an issue for fans, but when they come, they bring a level of insanity and fear among the trio of “filmmakers”.
 However, while there are plot twists and turns, the final ten minutes are extremely disturbing and well worth its 82-minute running time.